arben-grepi/Clutch3Documents/PRIVACY_POLICY.md

 We use the information we collect to:

 - Provide, maintain, and improve the App's functionality
-- Process and verify your video submissions for competitions
+- Process and verify your video submissions for competitions using AI-powered backend verification
-- Enable peer review of video submissions
 - Calculate and display your shooting statistics and rankings
 - Facilitate group participation and messaging features
+- Enable users to view their own videos and videos from other group members
 - Send you notifications related to your account and app activity
 - Detect and prevent fraud, abuse, or other security issues
 - Comply with legal obligations